-Working memory is usually defined as an ‘effortful’ conscious operation (21) that depends on the brain’s ‘attentional’ system (61).
-Human studies demonstrate that ‘keeping items in mind’ is associated with sustained theta oscillations in the hippocampal system and prefrontal areas (‘midline theta’) (62,63).
+Working memory is usually defined as an ‘effortful’ conscious operation (14) that depends on the brain’s ‘attentional’ system (57).
+Human studies demonstrate that ‘keeping items in mind’ is associated with sustained theta oscillations in the hippocampal system and prefrontal areas (‘midline theta’) (58,59).
 Based on neuronal recordings from single neurons in the prefrontal cortex in primates, it has been suggested that the cellular mechanism of working memory is persistent firing of a subset of neurons throughout the time window of working memory.
-Ample experimental evidence supports the critical role of Ach in both persistent firing (10) and theta oscillations (8,9,48,64,65).
-On the other hand, working memory is not defined by its duration but by its single time utility (41).
+Ample experimental evidence supports the critical role of Ach in both persistent firing (10) and theta oscillations (8,9,41,60,61).
+On the other hand, working memory is not defined by its duration but by its single time utility (34).
 When the delay between encoding and using that information is long, it is unlikely that persistent firing alone can support the maintenance of the trace.

 Previous experiments in rodents have offered an alternative mechanism underlying working memory.
-Recordings in the medial prefrontal cortex have shown that persistently firing neurons during the delay period were mainly inhibitory interneurons (66).
-Pyramidal neurons, instead of displaying sustained firing, form chains of sequentially active assemblies, in which each pyramidal neuron is active only for approximately one second (66).
-Similarly, hippocampal neurons during the delay form sequentially active neuronal trajectories, unique to the future action selection (67).
-Hippocampal theta oscillations have been proposed as the mechanism for the chaining neuronal activity and it has been tacitly assumed that when an animal is confined in the delay area between choices, sustained theta oscillation can support neuronal chaining (68).
-In further support of the importance of theta rhythm, drug-induced blockade of local activity or temperature decrease in the medial septal area reduce or alter theta oscillations and impair memory performance (8,9,48,64,65,69).
-On the other hand, several observations indicate that rodents often times remain still, associated with hippocampal SPW-Rs, in the delay area of spontaneous a spontaneous alternation task (15).
-Importantly, when SPW-Rs are perturbed or prolonged by artificial means, working memory is impaired or improved, respectively (49,50).
+Recordings in the medial prefrontal cortex have shown that persistently firing neurons during the delay period were mainly inhibitory interneurons (62).
+Pyramidal neurons, instead of displaying sustained firing, form chains of sequentially active assemblies, in which each pyramidal neuron is active only for approximately one second (62).
+Similarly, hippocampal neurons during the delay form sequentially active neuronal trajectories, unique to the future action selection (63).
+Hippocampal theta oscillations have been proposed as the mechanism for the chaining neuronal activity and it has been tacitly assumed that when an animal is confined in the delay area between choices, sustained theta oscillation can support neuronal chaining (64).
+In further support of the importance of theta rhythm, drug-induced blockade of local activity or temperature decrease in the medial septal area reduce or alter theta oscillations and impair memory performance (8,9,41,60,61,65).
+On the other hand, several observations indicate that rodents often times remain still, associated with hippocampal SPW-Rs, in the delay area of a spontaneous alternation task (55).
+Importantly, when SPW-Rs are perturbed or prolonged by artificial means, working memory is impaired or improved, respectively (43,44).
 However, the relationship between theta and SPW-R mechanisms and the postulated exclusive role of cholinergic signaling have remained to be explored.